 2. Jagaave Saari Raina – Dedh Ishqiya

 Another song full of romance, this one from Dedh Ishqiya is a great mix of slow and amorous lyrics and a mid-paced classical taal.
-Rekha Bharadwaj’s voice lends it the perfect charm and Panditji’s choreography is reminiscent of post-Mughal era transition of Kathak.
+Rekha Bharadwaj’s voice lends it the perfect charm and Panditji’s choreography is reminiscent of the post-Mughal era transition of Kathak.

 Build a symphony of subtle yet remarkable dance moves at the sangeet with this number.
 Make it a bridesmaid special and go all out with Anarkalis.
 Get the chahchis, buas, mamis and mausis to join in with some baithak choreography.